PCB chief announces ‘reorganised’ selection committee comprising 7 members with equal powers

 The previous national selection committee was headed by Riaz and also included Tauseef Ahmed, Wajahatullah Wasti and Wasim Haider.
 Kamran Akmal and Rao Iftikhar Anjum were consultant members while Hassan Muzaffar Cheema was the manager analytics and team strategy.

-Last week, PCB Chairman Mohsin Naqvi had hinted at changes to the selection committee during a press conference at the Pakistan Super League (PSL) final.
+Last week, Naqvi had hinted at changes to the selection committee during a press conference at the PSL final.

 “I might be making some changes in that committee, but I believe that the selection committee should be empowered enough to be able to take these important decisions,” the chairman said.